Grupo Modelo: Corona

-The main Corona brand is Corona Extra, a 4.5% alcohol by volume pale lager.
+The main Corona brand is Corona Extra, a 4.6% alcohol by volume pale lager.
 It is the top selling beer from Mexico and is one of the top five selling beers worldwide.
 Available in over 150 countries, it is also Mexico's leading export brand.
 It was first brewed in 1925 by Cervecería Modelo on the tenth anniversary of the brewery.
 In 1926 the brewery decided to package the beer in clear glass quarter bottles.
 In 1997, Corona Extra became the top-selling imported beer in the United States, surpassing Heineken.

-Corona Extra is available in a variety of bottle sizes, ranging from the 250 ml ampolleta (labeled Coronita and just referred as the cuartito) up to the 940 ml Corona Familiar (known as the Familiar or Litro).
+Corona Extra is available in a variety of bottle sizes, ranging from the 250 ml ampolleta (labeled Coronita and referred to as the cuartito) up to the 940 ml Corona Familiar (known as the Familiar or Litro).
 Corona Mega is now available in a 1.2 liter bottle.
 A draught version also exists, as does canned Corona in some markets.

 Unlike many beers, Corona is bottled in a clear bottle, increasing the opportunity for spoilage.
 Exposure to sunlight or light from fluorescent bulbs such as those used in refrigerated display cases significantly damages the taste of beer, yielding a taste that is often described as "skunky".
 This is the result of the essential hop oils spoiling due to UV exposure.

 The second Corona brand is Corona Light, the first light beer produced by this brewer.
 Corona Light has 3.4% alcohol by volume, 99 cal, per 355 ml bottle.